-You can ask us to pay our share of the cost of covered services
+You can ask us to pay for covered services

-If you have paid more than your share for covered services, or, if you have received a bill for the full cost of covered medical services, go to Chapter 7 (Asking us to pay our share of a bill you have received for covered medical services or drugs) for information about what to do.
+If you have paid for covered services, or if you have received a bill for covered medical services, go to Chapter 7 (Asking us to pay a bill you have received for covered medical services or drugs) for information about what to do.

-If services are not covered by our plan, you must pay the full cost
+What should you do if services are not covered by our plan?

-Our plan covers all medical services that are medically necessary, are listed in the plan's Medical Benefits Chart (this chart is in Chapter 4 of this booklet), and are obtained consistent with plan rules.
-You are responsible for paying the full cost of services that aren't covered by our plan, either because they are not plan-covered services, or they were obtained out of network and were not authorized.
+The plan covers all medical services that are medically necessary, are listed in the plan's Benefits Chart (this chart is in Chapter 4 of this booklet), and are obtained consistent with plan rules.
+You are responsible for paying the full cost of services that aren't covered by our plan, either because they are not plan-covered services, or they were obtained out-of-network and were not authorized.
+Before paying for the cost of the service, members should check if the service is covered by Medicaid.